crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 ```
 ___

-### <a id='translation-media'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::translationMedia()
+### <a id='translation-media'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::translationMedia(**Engine engine, Speaker speaker = Zahar, Emotion emotion = Good**)
-Splits the translation into parts (Google and Yandex have limits on the size of the request) and returns list with the generated API URLs to play this text.
+Splits the translation into parts (Google and Yandex have limits on the size of the request) and returns list with the generated API URLs to play this text. *speaker* and *emotion* arguments only affects the voice characteristics for Yandex engine.
 ___

 ### <a id='source'/> [QString](http://doc.qt.io/qt-5/qstring.html "Qt Documentation") QOnlineTranslator::source()